Milan–Asso railway: Beginning of the service

 The railway line was officially inaugurated on December 31, 1879, although in the previous months many sections were opened to the traffic as they were completed and tested.
 On July 16 the section Milan Bovisa-Paderno Dugnano was opened, then on August 14 trains could reach Bovisio Masciago-Mombello.
 On September 27 Seveso was linked.
 On October 18 the railway reached Mariano Comense and on November 22 Inverigo.
 On June 28 of the following year the section from Seveso to Camnago was opened.
 This section was linked to Milan-Chiasso railway, reducing by 6 kilometres the link between Milan and Como, so the Società Anonima immediately organized pairs of trains Milan Cadorna-Camnago in coincidence with the trains which stopped in Camnago station directed towards Como and Switzerland.

 The section Milan Cadorna-Milan Bovisa, being in common with the railway Milan-Saronno, was provided of two rails on the road level.
-In 1887, thanks to a Società per le Strade Ferrate del Mediterraneo's request about the necessary enlargement of the freight of Milan Porta Sempione, Ferrovie Nord lowered to the trench level the line which crossed the old section between the old Central Station (situated where actually there's Milano Repubblica station) and the Milan Porta Genova.
+In 1887, thanks to a Società per le Strade Ferrate del Mediterraneo's request about the necessary enlargement of the freight of Milan Porta Sempione, Ferrovie Nord lowered to the trench level the line which crossed the old section between the old Central Station (situated where currently there's Milano Repubblica station) and the Milan Porta Genova.
 In 1895, because of the need of extending the via Mario Pagano park maneuvering, the section until Milan Cadorna was also transferred in trench.

 In 1888, in collaboration with the Società Italiana per le strade ferrate meridionali, Ferrovie Nord Milano built a new station in Merone, named Merone-Ponte Nuovo station, in order to be used by Como–Lecco railway.
 Consequently, the old Merone station was abandoned.